-The Balance Sheet and Statement of Revenues, Expenses and Changes in Net Position

-One of the most important questions asked about any Medical Center's finances is "Is the Medical Center as a whole better or worse off as a result of the year's activities?"
-The balance sheet and the statement of revenues, expenses and changes in net position report information about the Medical Center's resources and its activities in a way that helps answer this question.
+The Balance Sheet and Statement of Revenues, Expenses and Changes in Net Position and its activities in a way that helps answer this question.
 These statements include all restricted and unrestricted assets and all liabilities using the accrual basis of accounting.
 Using the accrual basis of accounting means that all of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.